What is pomalidomide?

 Your course of treatment

-Pomalidomide is usually given as a course of several cycles of treatment.
+You usually have a course of several cycles of treatment.
 Each cycle is made up of days that you have treatment and days that you do not.
 The days that you do not have treatment are called rest days.

 You take pomalidomide for as long as it works well for you.
-Your nurse or doctor will discuss your treatment plan with you.
+Your cancer team will discuss your treatment plan with you.
 They may give you a copy of the treatment plan to take home with you.

-The nurse or pharmacist will give you the capsules to take home.
-Always take them exactly as explained.
+The nurse or pharmacist will give you the pomalidomide capsules to take home.
+Always take them exactly as they tell you to.
 This is important to make sure they work as well as possible for you.

 Taking pomalidomide capsules

-If you forget to take the capsules, you should take the missed dose as soon as possible within the same day.
-If a full day has gone by, let your doctor or nurse know.
-Do not take a double dose unless your doctor tells you to.
+If you forget to take the capsules, take the missed dose as soon as possible within the same day.
+If a full day has passed, do not take a double dose.
+Contact the hospital on the 24-hour number you have been given for advice.

 Other things to remember about your capsules: